Sakinahcr/Sakinahcr/README.md

 ### Hi there 👋

 I'm Fatimah.
-I am a professional in accounting background who found passion in data analysis.
+I am a professional with accounting background who found passion in data analysis.

 **📚 Projects**

-Welcome to my [portfolio](https://github.com/Sakinahcr/Project), where I showcase my skills.
+Welcome to my [portfolio](#project-summary), where I showcase my skills.